Russia travel guide

 There are severe restrictions on publishing and distributing information related to the Russian armed forces and any military operations.
 People charged under these laws face heavy sentences.

-If you publish or distribute information considered ‘fake’ or from non-official Russian government sources, including posting of sharing content on social media, you could be fined or face a prison sentences of up to 15 years.
+If you publish or distribute information considered ‘fake’ or from non-official Russian government sources, you could receive a fine or prison sentence of up to 15 years.
+This includes posting or sharing content on social media.

 International sanctions against Russia